-to originate from dense, highly ionized gas clouds near the black hole.
-Assuming that the velocity dispersion of these clouds v (which is of order a few thousands of km s $^{-1}$ ) is gravitationally induced by the central black hole at their characteristic orbital radius r, we have $v^2 \sim GM{\rm BH}/r$ .
+mass and spectroscopic properties of the AGN.
+These luminous sources typically show broad emission lines that (based on atomic physics considerations) are believed to originate from dense, highly ionized gas clouds near the black hole.
+Assuming that the velocity dispersion of these clouds \boldsymbol{v} (which is of the order of a few thousand kilometers per second) is gravitationally induced by the central black hole at their characteristic orbital radius r, we have $v^2 \sim G M{\rm BH}/r$.
 The velocity can be measured from the Doppler width of the corresponding emission line.
-However, to obtain $M{\rm BH}$ one also needs a measurement of the orbital radius of these clouds.
-This can be accomplished through reverberation mapping observations which monitor the AGN spectrum over time.
-If the continuum emission (from the inner region of the accrretion disk around the black hole) increases, then the broad-line region emission should also increase - but there will be a time delay as the continuum light propagates to that region, which can be measured with intensive monitoring programs.
+However, to obtain $M{\rm BH}$ one also needs a measurement of the orbital radius of these clouds, which can be obtained through reverberation mapping observations that monitor the AGN spectrum over time.
+If the continuum emission (from the inner region of the accretion disk around the black hole) increases, then the broad-line region emission should also increase-but there will be a time delay as the continuum light propagates to that region, which can be measured with intensive monitoring programs.
 Cosmic time dilation makes this measurement more difficult for massive black holes (which are the only ones that can be easily observed) at high redshift.

 Instead, an indirect proxy for the orbital radius is usually used.
-Empirically, the broad line regions of all AGN are characterized by roughly the same UV flux, $L/4\pi r^2 \sim {\rm const.}$ A possible interpretation of this scaling is that the emission lines originate near the outermost boundary where dust sublimates (and the cloud gas is exposed to the central UV illumination), selecting a particular threshold for the UV flux.
+Empirically, the broad-line regions of all AGN are characterized by roughly the same UV flux, $L/4\pi r^2 \sim$ const.
+A possible interpretation of this scaling is that the emission lines originate near the outermost boundary where dust sublimates (and the cloud gas is exposed to the central UV illumination), which determines a particular threshold for the UV flux.
 Thus, $r \propto L^{1/2}$ (with a proportionality constant that is fixed by the geometry and kinematics of the region), and the radius r can simply be estimated from the AGN luminosity.
 Measurements of nearby AGN are used to calibrate the proportionality constant.
-He local AGN samples focus on emission lines easily accessible to optical telescopes observing at $z \sim 0$ (such as $H\beta$ ); extension to higher redshifts requires rest-ultraviolet lines (such as C IV) that redshift into the optical range.
-The calibration is not trivial, but it provides at least an indirect route to estimate black hole masses at high redshifts.
+The local AGN samples focus on emission lines easily accessible to optical telescopes observing at $z \sim 0$ (such as H β); extension to higher redshifts requires rest-UV lines (such as C IV) that redshift into the optical range.
+The calibration is not trivial, but it provides at least an indirect route to estimating black hole masses at high redshifts.